AtomFry/LaunchBoxReShadeManager/README.md

 You can override ReShade settings and bezels at the platform level.
 The system will copy any files in a folder with the name of a platform to the emulator directory if it exists at the following location:
 ..\LaunchBox\LaunchBoxReShadeManager\ReShade versions for platforms\\{PLATFORM}

-Where {PLATFORM} is the safe name of the platform.
+Where {PLATFORM} is the safe name (more on "safe names" below) of the platform.
 These platform names must match the name of the platform as it is setup in your LaunchBox instance.
 You can set the folder names in this path to match the naming of your platform if you have a platform named differently.

 You can replace the bezel for a platform by replacing the Bezel.png file at the following path:
 ..\LaunchBox\LaunchBoxReShadeManager\ReShade versions for platforms\\{PLATFORM}\reshade-shaders\Textures\Bezel.png